FastComments/fastcomments-integrations/core/README.md

 Your integration needs to be able to handle:

 1. Initial setup.
+2. Upstream sync.
-2. Fetch the command stream.
+3. Fetch the command stream.
-3. Upstream sync.
 4. Poll the event log.

 ### Integration Flow - Initial Setup

-For the initial setup your integration be able to send the following HTTPs request: `PUT https://fastcomments.com/integrations/v1/token?token=<token uuid>`.
+For the initial setup your integration be able to send the following HTTPs request: `PUT https://fastcomments.com/integrations/v1/token?token=<token uuid>&integrationType<integration type>&domain=<mysubdomain.mysite.com>`.

+For upgrading from previous versions, or when the integration is for a platform where comments would already not exist, pass `&skipInitialSync=true` in the first PUT request.

-It is expected to do this repeatedly until the user acknowledges the integration (and thus your token will be accepted, and this API will return a success response).
+It is expected to do this repeatedly until the user acknowledges the integration (and thus your token will be accepted, and this API will return a success response denoted by `isTokenValidated = true`).

 Once the token has been validated, the integration should periodically poll the `integration stream` via: